Methods of Payment:

-Financial Institutions in Jamaica provide a wide range of personal and business services, including corporate banking. .
+Financial Institutions in Jamaica provide a wide range of personal and business services, including corporate banking.
 In recent years, banks have been encouraging customers to migrate to internet banking platforms and the restrictions associated with the pandemic have assisted in accelerating this process.
 Some credit cards issued by local banks are for use in Jamaica only, but international credit cards have grown in importance.
 The Bank of Jamaica (central bank) regulates deposit-taking institutions, money services businesses (e.g., cambios and remittance companies), and credit reporting agencies.
 According to the Bank of Jamaica, credit unions are designated by the Ministry of Finance as “specified financial institutions” under the Bank of Jamaica Act, enabling the central bank to obtain information on their operations.
 Regulations to establish a formal supervisory framework for these entities are being finalized.
 The Financial Services Commission (FSC) regulates insurance companies, securities firms/dealers, unit trusts, private pension funds, and mutual funds.
-At the end of 2019, there were 11 supervised deposit-taking institutions consisting of eight commercial banks, one merchant bank (Licensed under the Financial Institutions Act) and two building societies.
-The number of credit unions shrank from 47 at the end of 2009 to 25 at the end of 2020.
+At the end of 2021, there were 11 supervised deposit-taking institutions consisting of 8 commercial banks, 1 merchant bank (Licensed under the Financial Institutions Act) and 2 building societies.
+There are 25 credit unions at the end of 2021.

 Following a crisis in the financial sector in the 1990s, the GOJ increased the prudential and supervisory powers of the BOJ by passing the Financial Institutions Act and the Banking Act.
 Amendments were also made to the regulations governing Building Societies.
 A Banking Services Act passed in 2013 aimed to consolidate regulations.
 Credit Unions are now designated as ‘specified financial institutions’ under the Bank of Jamaica Act, bringing them under the supervision of the central bank.
 The Jamaica Deposit Insurance Corporation (JDIC) and a FSC were introduced to protect depositors and regulate institutions and brokers outside the scope of the Central Bank’s oversight.
 These adjustments have brought the regulatory standards governing the financial sector up to international standards and should therefore aid, rather than impede, businesses.